Masonic Youth Park ARRL Field Day #1 June 22-24, 2024

 W1OP Newsletters

-A Special Edition highlighing the wide range of new and traditional Ham activites our members are into: Contesting, Field Day, Parks on the Air, STEM presentations at the Feinstein Middle School, Sattelite, NorthEast HanXPosition Presentations, DX, New Members, VE exam proctoring ... among others.
+A Special Edition highlighting the wide range of new and traditional Ham activities our members are into: Contesting, Parks on the Air Activations 50+, building renovations, annual dinner and awards, new and returning members ... among others.

 SPECIAL ARTICLES